Natural Yogurt: The Most Unique Topical Treatment For Acne

 The top 7 topical treatments for clearing acne naturally

-The benefits also materialised, more moisturised skin and thicker skin.
-Meanwhile, a team of mice which received unfermented soy milk enjoyed no benefits.
+The benefits also materialised, specifically more moisturised skin and thicker skin.
+Meanwhile, the mice receiving unfermented soy milk enjoyed no benefits.

 The two compounds believed to explain the increase were genistein and daidzein.
-Both were present in the fermented milk but not the unfermented batch.
+Both were present in the fermented milk, but not the unfermented batch.
 These isoflavone compounds are produced by bifidobacterium breve, and have been confirmed separately to increase the density of hyaluronates in skin.
-Thanks to its bacteria, soy milk contains compounds which indirectly increase hyaluronic acid (the best approach).

 Soy milk joins yogurt as another hidden secret for moisturising, and this illustrates the potential of topical probiotics overall.